Structural Foam for Injection Molding

-Structural foam is a low-pressure form of injection molding, which utilizes most thermoplastics, (including post-consumer regrind), to mold rigid product, which can have thicker walls and higher stiffness-to-weight ratios than standard injection molded product.
+Structural foam is a low-pressure form of injection molding, which utilizes most thermoplastics, (including post-consumer regrind), to mold rigid products, which can have thicker walls and higher stiffness-to-weight ratios than standard injection molded products.

 Advantages of the Structural-Foam process:

-There are many advantages of the structural foam process which combine to provide an economical advantage over other processes, and allow production of parts which can’t be matched by any other process.
-Following is a list of many of the advantages of the Structural-foam process:
+There are many advantages of the structural foam injection molding which combine to provide an economical advantage over other processes, and allow production of parts which can’t be matched by any other process.
+Following is a list of many of the advantages of the structural foam molding process:

 - Low cost tooling with the same molded-in detail and features possible in standard injection molding